 If you know the ins and outs of what’s behind the headlines and want your voice to be heard, by all means, share your passion.

 Try this practice out today in relationship with the news and see what you notice.

-Creator of A Course in Mindful Living
+Founder and Guiding Teacher of A Course in Mindful Living

 Adapted from Mindfulness and Psychotherapy